Sheridan Mountaineer Trains 2 Years For “Pretty Intense” 30 Minutes Atop K2

 As he took in the view and inhaled his bottled oxygen, he said he knew he still had to descend and make it safely back to camp.
 Only then, after 44 hours of being awake and pushing himself to his limit, could Rogers fully celebrate the accomplishment.

-It was a dangerous trip and an ascent that only about 8,000 have successfully made.
+It was a dangerous trip and an ascent that only 862 have made, with 98 dying in the attempt.

 During his journey to ascend K2, Rogers said he ate broth with goat eyeballs and other strange delicacies of the region, battled stomach issues, had little sleep, watched climbing partners turn back and suffered through cold nights.